 whether proposals increase the worst case complexity and if so, by how much

 data should be provided for both luma and/or chroma if they are modified

+4. Decoding time change of the proposals in 5-2 compared to anchor shall be reported for 4:4:4 subjective test sequences (measured on the same computer).

 Subjective test(s)